ESMValGroup/ESMValCore/doc/esmvalcore/recipe.rst

-The following snippet is an example of a preprocessor named ``prep_map`` that contains multiple preprocessing steps (:ref:`Horizontal regridding` with two arguments, :ref:`Time operations` with no arguments and :ref:`Multi-model statistics` with two arguments):
+The following snippet is an example of a preprocessor named ``prep_map`` that contains multiple preprocessing steps (:ref:`Horizontal regridding` with two arguments, :ref:`Time operations` with no arguments (i.e., calcualting the average over the time dimension) and :ref:`Multi-model statistics` with two arguments):

 .. code-block:: yaml